mauriciopaiva12/Information-Collector-v2.0/README.md

 ### What exists and what will come:

  - [x] PortScan.<br />
- - [ ] DNS Brute Force<br />
+ - [x] DNS brute force<br />
  - [ ] Domain folder discovery<br />
- - [ ] Can save the output<br />
+ - [ ] You can save the output<br />

 ---

-## PortScan Category and Full Category
+## PortScan category and full category

 <p>

-*Next, I'll talk a little bit about the categories, both the portscan category and the full category, I'll talk a little bit about how it works and about planning.*
+* Next, I'll talk a little bit about the categories, both the portscan category and the full category, I'll talk a little bit about how it works and about planning. *

 </p>